 - Equipment and supplies are covered only when a provider states in writing that they are needed. - Not all equipment or supplies are covered. - Prior authorization may be required. - You must buy HME from approved providers.
-For a list of providers, visit Find a Doctor at premera.com or call customer service. - You can rent HME, up to the purchase price.
+For a list of providers, visit Find Care at premera.com or call customer service. - You can rent HME, up to the purchase price.
 After that, you pay 100% of costs out of pocket. - Sales tax, shipping and handling costs apply to any limit if billed and paid separately.

 What is covered?
+What is the limit? \$ what is covered?
 What is the limit?
-What will I pay?
-In-network Out-of-network Home medical equipment, orthotics, prosthetics, and supplies No limit Deductible, then 20% coinsurance Not covered Foot orthotics and therapeutic shoes (diabetes-related: no limit) \$300 / calendar year Deductible, then 20% coinsurance Not covered
+What will In-network I pay?
+Out-of-network Home medical equipment, orthotics, prosthetics, and supplies No limit Deductible, then 30% coinsurance Not covered Foot orthotics and therapeutic shoes (diabetes-related: no limit) \$300 / calendar year Deductible, then 30% coinsurance Not covered

 External Prosthetics and Orthotic Devices: To replace, correct, or straighten a body limb.
 What services are included?
-Home Medical Equipment and supplies (fitting costs and sales tax) such a Wheelchairs.
+Home Medical Equipment and supplies (fitting costs and sales tax) such as: Wheelchairs.
 Hospital beds.
 Traction equipment.
 Crutches.
 Ventilators.
 Insulin pump / blood glucose monitor and supplies.
-Orthopedic Shoes and Shoe Inserts: For the treatment of complications from diabetes or other medical disorders to cause foot problems.
+Orthopedic Shoes and Shoe Inserts: For the treatment of complications from diabetes or other medical disorders that cause foot problems.
 What is excluded?
 (Insurance pays 0%) Supplies or equipment not primarily intended for medical use.
 Special or extra-cost convenience features.
 Items such as exercise equipment and weights.
 Physical changes to your house or personal vehicle (like elevators).
 Over-bed tables, vision aids, and telephone alert systems.